-We hereby give notice that the Annual Meeting of Shareholders of RF Micro Devices, Inc. ("RFMD") will be held on Thursday, August 16, 2012, at 8:00 a.m. local time, at the offices of Womble Carlyle Sandridge & Rice, LLP, One Wells Fargo Center, Suite 3500, 301 South College Street, Charlotte, North Carolina for the following purposes:
+We hereby give notice that the Annual Meeting of Shareholders of RF Micro Devices, Inc. ("RFMD") will be held on Wednesday, August 14, 2013, at 8:00 a.m. local time, at the offices of Womble Carlyle Sandridge & Rice, LLP, One Wells Fargo Center, Suite 3500, 301 South College Street, Charlotte, North Carolina for the following purposes:

-- (1) To elect the eight directors named in the accompanying proxy statement to serve a one-year term and until their respective successors are duly elected and qualified or until their death, resignation, removal or disqualification. - (2) To approve, on an advisory basis, the compensation of our Named Executive Officers (as defined in the proxy statement). - (3) To approve the 2012 Stock Incentive Plan. - (4) To approve the amendment of the Employee Stock Purchase Plan to increase the number of shares authorized for issuance. - (5) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending March 30, 2013. - (6) To transact such other business as may properly come before the meeting.
+- (1) To elect the seven directors named in the accompanying proxy statement to serve a one-year term and until their respective successors are duly elected and qualified or until their death, resignation, removal or disqualification. - (2) To approve, on an advisory basis, the compensation of our Named Executive Officers (as defined in the proxy statement). - (3) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending March 29, 2014. - (4) To transact such other business as may properly come before the meeting.

-Under North Carolina law, only shareholders of record at the close of business on the record date, which is June 18, 2012, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Under North Carolina law, only shareholders of record at the close of business on the record date, which is June 12, 2013, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.